HugoBlox/theme-academic-cv/content/authors/admin/_index.md

 - Visitors
 ---

-I am undergraduate student passionates in the fields of machine learning ,deep learning and algorithm.
+I'm an undergraduate student passionates in the fields of machine learning ,deep learning and algorithm.
 I spent my first two years of  college life in Shandong University which equipped me with solid programming and mathematics skills.
-I am currently studying computer vision and neural network at ANU, hoping to get a research opportunity in relative fields.
+I am currently studying computer vision and neural network in ANU, hoping to get a research opportunity in relative fields.